wsbreckwoldt/Duke-University-Coursework/README.md

       - Healthcare Data Analysis

       a) Intro to Data and Probability.Rmd
-      - Rmarkdown file
+      - Rmarkdown code

       b) Intro to Data and Probability.html
-      - HTML Report
+      - PDF Report